 Tuesday, March 31, 2015

-We landed in Munich at about 8:30am Central European Summer Time (UTC+2, daylight savings began here on Sunday) and had more than a two-hour stopover, during which I managed to catch another hour of sleep while a large group of Italian men argued loudly behind us, before catching our connecting flight at 10:45am.
+We landed in Munich at about 8:30am Central European Summer Time (UTC+2, daylight savings began here on Sunday) and had more than a two-hour stopover, during which I managed to grab another hour of sleep while a large group of Italian men argued loudly behind us before catching our connecting flight at 10:45am.
 This flight was awful.
-We had to catch a bus and board the plane by walking up some stairs from the tarmac.
-The wind was absolutely insane, I had to hold my hat in my hand as we were boarding and my suitcase was blowing in the air!
+We had to catch a bus and board the plane by walking up some stairs from the tarmac, but the wind was absolutely insane, I had to hold my hat in my hand as we were boarding, and my suitcase was blowing in the air!
 The takeoff was rough, but it was only a one hour flight, a bit of turbulence here and there.
-Wind at a speed of 63+kph is considered ‘gale force’, the wind when we were landing was recorded at 65kph.
-Now, I’m too big to fit on roller coasters so I’ve never been on one and I discovered during yesterday’s landing that I probably wouldn’t enjoy it if I did.
-I had trouble keeping my free Corny Milch bar down during the sudden tilts and random descents.
-Add to this the fact that we were flying Lufthansa, who were in the news last week for the wrong reasons.
+Wind at a speed of 63+kph (39.15+mph) is considered ‘gale force’, the wind when we were landing was recorded at 65kph (40.4mph).
+Now, I’m too big to fit on roller coasters so I’ve never really been on one since I was young and I discovered during yesterday’s landing that I probably wouldn’t enjoy it now if I had.
+On this flight I had trouble keeping my free Corny Milch bar down during the sudden tilts and random descents, and you can add to this the fact that we were flying Lufthansa, who were in the news last week for the wrong reasons.

-We landed with a bit of thud in Cologne, collected our luggage and made the 20 minute taxi ride to Bonn and arrived at our apartment at 12.30pm.
+We landed with a bit of thud in Cologne (or “Köln” to the Germans), collected our luggage, and made the 20-minute taxi ride to Bonn, arriving at our apartment at 12.30pm.
 Our place is really quite nice, we have our own kitchen and TV, two little luxuries we didn’t have during our time in India.
-Our new apartment:
+Inside our new home:

-We finally stopped off for the most stereotypical lunch we could have, besides schnitzel; Strudel, and it was incredible.
+We finally stopped off for the most stereotypical lunch we could have — Strudel, and it was incredible.
 The food we’ve had and seen all looks great, but the servings are enormous compared to what we are used to.
-We decided that we needed to walk this off and Anna needed better Winter clothes, as she wasn’t expecting it to be so cold.
-It was 6°C when we arrived and Bonn is supposed to be one of the warmer areas of Germany.
-It’s Spring now, so for the month of April we can expect an average of a whopping 9.7°C, but there still is the possibility of snowfall.
+We decided that we had to walk this off and Anna needed better winter clothes, as she wasn’t expecting it to be so cold.
+It was 6°C (42.8°F) when we arrived and Bonn is supposed to be one of the warmer areas of Germany.
+It’s spring now so for the month of April we can expect an average of a whopping 9.7°C (49.5°F), but there still is the possibility of snowfall.

 We spent the rest of the day walking around and here are some of the sites:

-Now, on to the reason why we are here.
-Anna is working at the Universitäts-Augenklinik Bonn Department of Ophthalmology.
-Today was her first day and she walked to work, but she said she will take the bus from now on.
-Her half hour trek took her through a forest, most of which was an uphill, gravel path.
-When we were in India, the worst she had to deal with were docile stray dogs and mosquitoes.
-She told me that everyone in the hospital was impressed when she arrived, because the forest she went through is populated by wild boars!
+Now, on to the reason why we are here, Anna is working at the Universitäts-Augenklinik Bonn.
+Today was her first day and she walked to work, but said she would take the bus from now on.
+Anna’s half-hour trek took her through a forest, most of which was an uphill, gravel path.
+When we were in India the worst she had to deal with were docile stray dogs and mosquitoes, but Anna told me that everyone in the hospital was impressed when she arrived, because the forest she went through is populated by wild boar!
 Apparently, another visiting doctor used to walk there daily until he saw one, then never again!